borlum/matriC/README.md

     ma3c -tallR (input)

 The input argument is per default specified as a matrix in matlab format ([1 2 3; 5 6 7;]).
-Though the format is very strict at this point, so you have to include a trailing semi-colon:
+Though the format is very strict at this point, so you have to include a trailing semicolon:

     ma3c -R "[1 2 3; 4 5 6;]"